 The user initiates a standard Uniswap V4 swap on the dobRWA/USDC pool.
 Because DobPegHook is attached with the beforeSwapReturnDelta flag, the hook intercepts the swap before the AMM executes.

-The PoolManager adjusts the swapper's deltas (swapDelta - hookDelta), so the user pays dobRWA and receives exactly the same amount in USDC.
+The PoolManager adjusts the swapper's deltas (swapDelta - hookDelta), so the seller pays dobRWA and receives USDC minus the LP discount.
+Liquidity Nodes receive the RWA tokens at the discounted price — yield-bearing assets they can hold for dividends or resell on the RWA Resale Market.
 The hook retains the dobRWA as ERC6909 claims in the PoolManager.
-No Liquidity Nodes are involved — the USDC comes entirely from the protocol's seeded reserves.

 When Dobprotocol flags an asset as distressed, liquidation mode activates.
-This is the only scenario where Liquidity Node LPs are involved — they provide the USDC and earn discounted dobRWA.
+Liquidity Node LPs provide the USDC and receive the underlying RWA tokens at a discount — yield-bearing assets that pay dividends from the real-world collateral.

 penaltyBps = 2000.
 This discount is applied to the exit price, reflecting the real-world risk of holding that asset.minPenaltyBps per asset — the minimum discount they require to participate.
-This is their risk appetite: a higher minimum means the LP only fills when the assessed risk (and therefore the discount) is large enough to justify the exposure.Full value swap with zero slippage — no liquidation active
+This is their risk appetite: a higher minimum means the LP only fills when the assessed risk (and therefore the discount) is large enough to justify the exposure.Seller pays the LP discount for instant USDC — no liquidation active

 Dobprotocol's validators assessed a 20% risk probability — exit price discounted accordingly